-Not every bank or broker will be happy in providing secured funding for private sale vehicles as there is always a risk of fraudulent activity and risk to the lender, however if you follow a few simple steps, you can safeguard any potential risks in purchasing a private sale car.
+Not every bank or broker will be happy in providing secured funding for private sale vehicles as there is always a risk of fraudulent activity and risk to the lender, however if you follow a few simple steps, you can safeguard any potential risks in purchasing and arranging private sale car loans.

 When buying through a licenced motor dealer, they have to adhere to Government conditions in order to operate and remain in business, so must provide some form of guarantee on the vehicle, proof of ownership, ensure no finance commitment is owing and have an operating licence.
 If there is any fraudulent activity, it is easier for a lender to contact a dealer rather than a private seller.